 IVF treatment – What is it?

 You have probably heard about IVF treatment, also known as In Vitro Fertilization, before.
-But do you know what the process entails, when IVF is the preferred option, or how many straws of sperm you should order if you are going to receive IVF treatment with donor sperm?
+But do you know what the process entails, when IVF is the preferred option of assisted reproduction, or how many straws of sperm you should order if you are going to receive IVF treatment with donor sperm?
 Read along, and we guide you through what you need to know.

 What is IVF treatment?